 • Supervisor and Employee Interactions

 • Managing Affirmative Action

-Firefighters will receive training based on the NFPA 1001, “Firefighter Professional Qualifications”, 2008 edition in:
+Firefighters will receive training based on the NFPA 1001, “Firefighter Professional Qualifications” in:

 • Incident Management System